$0.00 0

 1988 Topps Al Leiter #18

 The Mets announcement that Al Leiter would be inducted into their Hall of Fame has boosted the value of his trading cards.
-Born into a baseball-oriented family, Leiter was drafted by New York Yankees in the 1984 MLB draft and made his MLB debut as the starting pitcher for the Yankees on September 15, 1987.
+Born into a baseball-oriented family, Leiter was drafted by the New York Yankees in the 1984 MLB draft and made his MLB debut as the starting pitcher for the Yankees on September 15, 1987.

 By the time his 1988 Topps card was released, fans familiar with how he looked were left surprised.
 Earlier copies of his 1988 Topps card had a photo of Steve George instead of Al Leiter.